 This report highlights a number of key issues for rural councils, and the importance of ongoing advocacy in conjunction with Rural Councils Victoria.

-Continues to support the advocacy of Rural Councils Victoria as outlined in the RCV Federal Platform ahead of the 2019 Federal election.
+That Council continues to support the advocacy of Rural Councils Victoria as outlined in the RCV Federal Platform ahead of the 2019 Federal election.

 COUNCILLOR REPORTS AND GENERAL BUSINESS